This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-Use the Row_Limiting_Clause in a query
+Use Row_Limiting_Clause in queries

 Note

-Query data after the Nth row
+Query data after the N-th row

 Example 1